 Look around your city or province to get an idea of what others charge per hour of teaching Arabic.
 If possible, find out from the tutors themselves via online forums and other places where such issues are discussed.

 It’s essential to evaluate the content of your lesson before offering your service as an Arabic teacher.
-It is also recommended to teach an area of Arabic that you are highly knowledgeable in to ensure you deliver quality content at all times.
+It is also recommended to teach an area of Arabic that you are highly knowledgeable in

 - Create enough value for each lesson